VasilKolarov/PIMGROUP6/README.md

 # How Do I Use Github
 - I understand not everyone knows how to use Github / version control but it's a skill worth learning and easy to get the hang of
-- To learn the basic workflow I highly recommend you watch this video https://www.youtube.com/watch?v=oFYyTZwMyAg
+- To learn the basic workflow I **highly recommend you watch this video** https://www.youtube.com/watch?v=oFYyTZwMyAg

-# Adding code to the project
+## Some really basic Github Instructions
+I'm not going to go into detail about how to use Github, there are millions of youtube videos / online resources out there that explain it far better than I ever could.
+But the below is intended as a very basic getting started guide

 - First you need to clone the repository with

         git clone https://github.com/Liefdrag/PIMGROUP6.git